graalvm/graalvm-demos/java-kotlin-aot/README.md

-# Java Kotlin Interoperability and AOT Compilation Demo
+# Java and Kotlin Interoperability Demo

 This repository contains the code for a demo application for [GraalVM](graalvm.org).